wea-f/Norepted/README.md

 # How it works
   Norepted embeds a video based on your youtube video link.
 Similarly to how your teacher embeds a video on Google Slides for class.
 The code simply takes the video id from the inputed url and attaches it to youtube-nocookie.com, the embedded youtube video link.
 That link then goes into a html video element and your video appears just like that! <br>
+# Guidelines
+Here are some tips to follow: <br>
+1	If you somehow know the creator in real life, please do not snitch on the creator. <br>

+2	Please do not report this website to a teacher or principal [You can still do it, of course, but why?].
+You can share it with your friends, but please make it limited.
+If you didn’t figure it out already, Norepted stands for “not reported.”
+The whole reason why this website was made was so it would not be restricted.<br>

+3	Don’t use it too much, especially during school [if you are].
+I recommend only using it in school for educational purposes.
+I repeat, educational purposes.
+And after school, you can do whatever you want, but please note to frequently touch grass and take a break.<br>

+4	Enjoy the website while it lasts.
+I know probably one day Norepted would be reported and restricted [how ironic], but please be thankful for this convenience and don’t get too attached.<br><br>
+ --- the creator of Norepted<br>
 **Please help improve this site by providng feedback and reporting any problems.
 If I'm not responding to your issue, feel free to message me on discord: weaf8525** <br>